 In addition to the operations specified for the Basic Interoperability Catalogue, a PDC can specify the following types of interaction between its listed products.

-Operations on selected instances of a feature type or conversion of input feature data into new feature data involving only thematic attributes (level 3 interoperability).
+Operations on selected instances of a feature type or conversion of input feature data into new feature data involving only thematic attributes (Level 3 interoperability).

 Operations involving operations on spatial attributes (and possibly thematic attributes as well).
-This is level 4 interoperability.
+This is Level 4 interoperability.

 The simplest operations on instances are replacement of selected instances from one product by selected instances from another product.
 These are described by S100_IC_SuppressedFeatureInstance elements.
 More complex operations, including conversion of input feature instances into new features(hybridization) are described by S100_IC_HybridFeature elements.
-The replacement and hybridization rules are described later.
+The replacement and hybridization rules are described in Section 8.4.

 Enhanced selection of feature instances